tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ### Why do people not fully bet on PWA?

-For [research question ①](#research-question-1), the answer is complex and manyfold.
+For [research question ①](#research-question-1), the answer is complex and manifold.
 I want to break it down into different sub-categories.

 #### Missing capabilities: aka the app gap